Study in Germany

-There are very good reasons for this, which include among others International degree Programmes (IDP) taught in English medium, excellent quality of education, low or no tuition fees, career opportunities after graduation and above all social security.
+There are very good reasons for this.
+These include among others International Degree Programmes (IDP) taught in English medium, excellent quality of education, no tuition fees, promising career opportunities and above all the vibrant social and cultural milieu.

 What is the German university system like?